mattguida/mattguida/README.md

 - 🔭 My interests cover a variety of topics, among which (explainable) AI, multimodality, lexical semantics, argument mining, text processing.

-- 🌱 I’m currently in my third MA semester and working on a project about multimodal sentiment analysis.
+- 🌱 I’m currently in my final MA semester and working on my final dissertation on automatic hate speech detection in Italian.

 - ⚡ Fun fact: I can touch my nose with my tongue!